kildom/con-reg-exp/docs/tutorial.md

 We will be using `node.js` (with `npm`), JavaScript and ES modules.
 See the ["Installing" section in the documentation](docs.md#installing) for other options.

+Alternatively, if you don't want to install anything yet, you can use our on-line demo page to run the code.
+Use **`try it`** buttons to open the sample.

 Before you begin you should know basics of the standard JavaScript's regular expressions (RegExp object).

 # Install